tyronyiu/Uni/MGT345/2019-02-04-continued.md

 Are reliable and accurate means of selecting qualified candidates.
 The cost is relatively small to e.g. assessment centers.
 They identify attitudes and job-related skills that interviews cannot recognise.

+#### Characteristics of properly designed selection tests

+**Standardisation**
+: Uniformity of procedures and conditions of administering a test.

+**Objectivity**
+: Everyone scoring a test obtains same results.

+**Norms**
+: Frame of reference for comparing applicant's performance with that of others.

+**Reliability**
+: Provides consistent results

+**Validity**
+: Measures what it is supposed to measure (basic requirement)

+**Requirement for job relatedness**
+: Must not have adverse impact on minorities, females and individuals with background or characteristics protected under law.

+#### Test validation Approaches

+**Criterion-related validity**
+: Comparing scores on selection tests to some aspect of job performance.

+**Content validity**
+: Includes certain tasks actually required by the job.

+**Construct validity**
+: Measures certain traits or qualities important in performing a job.

+**Concurrent validity**
+: Obtaining test scores and the criterion data at essentially the same time.

+**Predictive validity**
+: Administering a test and later obtaining the criterion information.

+> The goal is to validate the selection test.
+Is our test valid and doing what it
+> is supposed to do?

 ------------------------------------------------